Educators Section

 Announcements

-• Research to Practice Sessions
+• CPRS Research to Practice sessions

-Researcher(s) have 5 minutes to provide an oral presentation of their research.
+The Research to Practice Symposium will be on Wednesday, February 28 and Thursday, February 29, 2024, within the expo hall of Connections, the annual CPRS Conference and Expo.
+Posters will be displayed both days and presentations will occur on Th., 02/29/2024.
+If selected, researcher(s) will have 5 minutes to provide an oral presentation of their research.
 After all research has been presented, at least one researcher must remain with their poster to discuss their research for the remainder of the research session (about one hour).

-There are two types of abstracts accepted, Professional Practice and Leisure Theory.
+There are two types of abstracts accepted, Professional Practice and Leisure Theory:

 • The Professional Practice focus communicates research that emphasizes the application of findings to parks, recreation, and tourism professionals.
 Only empirical research projects will be considered.
 Professional Practice abstracts must contain the following elements: Introduction, Method, Results, and Conclusions.